stateofkate/deepunit_npm/README.md

 ## Release State

 Currently in **Alpha** release.
-Password is passed around on per request basis.
 The application generates working tests fairly consistently, but does require a lot of supervision from user currently.

 ## Authentication